 Career and Technical Education Programs

-Career Technical Education (CTE) is provided in six different career sectors that include building trade and construction, energy and utilities, finance and business, public service, manufacturing and product development, and transportation.
+Career and Technical Education (CTE) is provided in seven different career sectors that include building and construction, energy and utilities, business and finance, information and communication technologies, fashion and interior design, manufacturing and product development, and transportation.

-Each of the 20 CTE programs provide industry-recognized certification and an employment pathway to a livable wage, which aligns with the positive employment outlook within the State of California.
+Each of the 20 CTE programs provide industry-recognized certification and an employment pathway to both a career and a livable wage.
+Career training options are evaluated annually based on the number of employment opportunities available annually in the trade.
 Many programs include green employment skills relevant to solar, geothermal and smart energy management practices.

-Note: Offender-students may be eligible to earn Milestone Completion Credit(s) in accordance with the California Code of Regulations Title 15.
+Note: Incarcerated individuals may be eligible to earn Milestone Completion Credit(s) in accordance with the California Code of Regulations Title 15.

 - Auto Body and Collision Repair